riletan/ritan-resume/README.md

 ### Color Palette Examples

-The résumé generator provides 19 accent color palettes and 6 neutral color palettes out-of-the-box.
+The resume generator provides 19 accent color palettes and 6 neutral color palettes out-of-the-box.
 Below are screenshots from a few variations in both light and dark mode.

 | Light Mode                                                                     | Dark Mode                                                                    |
 | ------------------------------------------------------------------------------ | ---------------------------------------------------------------------------- |